parvathysjsu/CMPE255Project/README.md

 2. Finding the county and city details from the geospatial shape file.
 3. And finally mapping wildfire data with its corresponding location from the shape file.
 <br>
-Analysing the above dataset we observe that -
+Analysing the above dataset we observe that -   <br>
 1. There is an increasing trend in the occurrence of wildfires over the years from 1973 to 2019 as shown in the graph below.
 The maximum number was recorded in 2015 with over 70 wildfires.
 <img src="graphs/wildfire_year_wise_chart.png" />
 2. From figure below we observe that major known cause of wildfires in the Washington state is mostly **Lightening** This has accounted for almost 200 fires in the region.
 The other major causes of fire are human induced and arson.